FOREX-Euro slips to three-week low as Spain fears persist

 "Basically, the result of Spain's bank audit was not bad news in itself, but worries remain about that country and about Greece as well," said Kimihiko Tomita, head of foreign exchange for State Street Global Markets in Tokyo.

-Inspectors from the "troika" of international lenders - the International Monetary Fund, the European Central Bank and European Commission - are scheduled to return to Athens this week to assess Greece's progress on reforms.
+Inspectors from the "troika" of international lenders - the International Monetary Fund, the European Central Bank and European Commission - are scheduled to return to Athens this week to assess Greece's fiscal progress.

-Two German magazines reported on Saturday that Greece will receive its next tranche of international aid despite budget shortfalls and slow fiscal progress because the euro zone wants to prevent a Greek exit.

 The euro stood at $1.2821, down about 0.3 percent from Friday's late U.S. levels.
 Early on Monday, it fell as low as $1.2804, breaking below support at its 200-day moving average at $1.2823.